torinkwok/Oh-My-Fan/README.md

 If you are using GnuPG, you can send me encrypt email, my GnuPG pub key is **0x67B9E95236924648**, you can retrieve it from keyserver.

-<span style="font-size:10pt;line-height:1.5;background-color:#FFE500;"> Oh My Cal! is free software, you are free to use, copy, modify, merge, publish, distribute, sublicense, the source code of Oh My Cal!.
-If you don't want to compile the source code or you want to donate, you can [ buy this app at Mac App Store ](https://itunes.apple.com/app/oh-my-cal!/id916544190?l=en&mt=12) </span>

 #### License
 > Copyright (c) 2014 Tong Guo